Food surveillance

 We have defined our approach to food surveillance as:

-The information we gather helps us assess risks, shape policies, and enforce food laws.
-This supports our consumer protection obligations of protecting public health and to achieve our vision for a safe, healthy and sustainable food environment that benefits and protects the health and well-being of everyone in Scotland.
+The intelligence we gather through this process underpins our responsibilities in relation to risk assessment, policy development and the delivery of food law.
+This allows us to meet our public health and consumer protection obligations and to achieve our vision for a safe, healthy and sustainable food system that benefits and protects the health and well-being of everyone in Scotland.

-We use many sources of information to identify risks and focus on issues that matter most to consumers and food businesses in Scotland.
-Our horizon scanning and food sampling programmes are key to collecting the data and evidence we need for our surveillance strategy.
+We take account of a wide range of sources of information to help us to identify risks and to make sure our activities are targeted to issues relevant to consumers and food businesses in Scotland.
+This includes our horizon scanning and food sampling programmes, both of which play a key role in generating the data and evidence needed to support our surveillance strategy.

 Did you find this helpful?
 We would love to hear from you.